Elon Musk just put a new person in charge of production at Tesla’s Fremont factory – TechCrunch

 On Monday, Musk escalated matters further and announced on Twitter that he had restarted production.

-Musk wrote he would “be on the line,” a reference to the assembly line at the factory where Tesla makes the Model X, Model S, Model 3 and Model Y. He added “if anyone is arrested, I ask that it only be me.”
+Musk wrote he would “be on the line,” a reference to the assembly line at the factory where Tesla makes the Model X, Model S, Model 3 and Model Y. He added, “If anyone is arrested, I ask that it only be me.”

-Alameda County issued a statement Monday noting
+Alameda County issued a statement Monday acknowledging that it had learned that the Tesla factory had opened beyond the allowable “minimum basic operations.”

+“We have notified Tesla that they can only maintain Minimum Basic Operations until we have an approved plan that can be implemented in accordance with the local public health order,” the statement sent to TechCrunch said.
+“We are addressing this matter using the same phased approach we use for other businesses which have violated the order in the past, and we hope that Tesla will likewise comply without further enforcement measures.”

+The county added that since April 30 it has “continued to collaborate in good faith with Tesla to present a plan for reopening the Fremont plant that ensures the safety of their thousands of employees and the communities in which they live and work, and that also aligns with local and state requirements.”